jurra/rockin-webapp/Breakdown.md

         - [] Setup docker compose
         - [] CI/CD with githooks
-        - [] Set docker volume in data/ folder
+        - [] Set docker volume in data/ folder move secrets in data/secrets/ or a secrets directory/

+        Troubleshooting:
+        Current status: managed to run the app in the server partially but getting error with tables not being recognized.
+        - datamodel is empty at the server
+        - docker image should make a migration before running the server

+        - Fixed the .env was missing the scripts
+        - x Volume for less encript in the docker-compose web-service
+        - X Fix the missing .dockerignore
+        - X Expose the 5000 port from django
+        - X Add gsedata.citign.tudelft.nl to allowed hosts....

+        - Do a local dockercompose setup that works

+        Next steps:
+        - Check your project example
+        - Django examples for production (default is not for production)
+            - Django in production
+            - gunicorn
+        - .dockerignore

+        Recommendations from Arco:
+        - Dont build your image in your environment, instead use an image from a registry.
+        - Look production recommendations from django
+        - Kennismatrix.... gitlab...
+        - Created a script as an entry point
+        gunicorn:
+        - Separate the secrets into different .env files .env.db..env.secrets...etc.., .env.prod
+        - Use mysql workbench or postgresql pgadmin locally and ssh via, ssh with a portforward...
+        - We could also add access right...

         Check if CI/CD works
         Then check if the whole setup of nginx works